 - Clint is stuck in an alternate dimension that doubles as a rubbish heap, with no way to contact backup and no way out.
 So what does he do?
-Find a crown and scepter, and declare the place the nation of Bartonia.
+Finds a crown and scepter, and declares the place the nation of Bartonia.

 - He then sells it to Stark Industries for a lifetime supply of Swedish Fish, craft beer and the rights to drive any of Tony's cars whenever he wants.